 What is a leased line?

-Simply put, a leased line is a dedicated internet line that handles both data and voice.
+Simply put, a leased line is a dedicated internet access line that handles both data and voice.

 Just like with anything else, before making an investment, it is worth learning more about the product.